-SPACO is a Spanish and Portuguese club focused in the development of knowledge of the Spanish and Portuguese languages and the cultures and communities with which they are associated through events, speakers, and volunteer work.
-SPACO's principle activities include volunteer activities, speakers, and various events that submerge people into the Spanish, Latin American, and Portuguese language and culture.
+SPACO is a Spanish and Portuguese undergraduate club focused on the development of knowledge of the Spanish and Portuguese languages and the cultures and communities with which they are associated through events, speakers, and volunteer work.
+SPACO's principle activities include volunteer activities, speakers, and various events that submerge people into the Spanish, Latin American, and Portuguese language and cultures.

 Undergraduate Research Opportunities Program (UROP)

 We also encourage undergraduate students to apply for the Undergraduate Research Opportunities Program (UROP).
 This program, sponsored by the Office of Undergraduate Research, supports research projects dedicated to fulfilling the U of M’s commitment to research and expanding the store of human knowledge and expression.
 Students who successfully apply will receive a $1,400 stipend to support their research and will also have an opportunity to present their research at various university symposia.

 Students who earn a UROP will be mentored by one of nearly 3,000 diverse faculty members and will meet other students who share a passion for discovery about the human condition.
 The UROP can be used to help you achieve practical goals like your senior capstone project or put you on a path to a career.
 If you're interested in pursuing a program with UROP, please visit the Office of Undergraduate Research for more information.